kgateway-dev/kgateway/docs/content/guides/security/tls/client_tls.md

 ## Two-way TLS (mTLS)

-During the TLS handshake, the (upstream) server will ask Envoy to present a client certificate.
+During the TLS handshake, the upstream server will ask Envoy to present a client certificate.

 ### Client certificate without a trust store

 There are two ways:
 - using a standard **TLS** secret with the `tls.key` and `tls.crt` fields
-- using an Opaque secret created as shown below:
+- using an Opaque secret created with the following command:

 ```bash
 glooctl create secret tls --privatekey ... --certchain ...